djtran/Website-v2.0/README.md

  - AJAX style page loading
  - More javascript to create visually attractive transitions, increase interactibility with the website, and to respond to user input.

 If I had permissions on the people.bu.edu domain, I would take the extra step to create this website as a web application using Spring Boot and serve content such as my games packaged for HTML5 on the site.
+For now, the only "game" on the site is a small javascript game I made using Phaser.io